How Does Alcohol Affects The Brain?, It is very Bad

 Studies have shown that drinking small to moderate amounts of alcohol can have health benefits, but they have also been clear about something else.

-The effects, such as slurred speech, dizziness, nausea, vomiting, and other symptoms, may be quite clear.
+The effects, such as slurred speech, dizziness, nausea, vomiting, and other symptoms, may be pretty clear.

 However, it is worth noting that heavy drinking does not cause these outages.

-Alcohol consumption in excess can reduce the brain’s ability to transfer memories from the short – term to the long term memory, so people who turn to it may not be able to recall much of their time while intoxicated.
+Alcohol consumption in excess can reduce the brain’s ability to transfer memories from short-term to long-term memory, so people who turn to it may not be able to recall much of their time while intoxicated.

 Alcohol poisoning occurs when you drink large amounts of alcohol over a short period.
 Drinking alcohol can have long-term effects on the brain, including impaired cognitive function, dementia, and memory problems.